6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 Maersk hits the nail on the head with their, “The Heart of Trade” video above.
 This is a brand that knows what good storytelling looks like.

-While some of these trends are already well-established, others are more disruptive.
-Either way, they’re giving the future of online marketing a new look.
+While some of these online marketing trends are already well-established, others are more disruptive.
+Either way, these are the online marketing trends that will shape the marketing landscape in the future.

-That’s exactly why you need to get ahead of the curve and consider integrating these tactics into your future campaigns.
+That’s exactly why you need to get ahead of the curve and consider leveraging these online marketing trends into your future campaigns.

-Which trends do you think will dominate the online marketing space in the future?
+Which of these online marketing trends do you think will dominante?
 Let us know through your comments.